 5. How do we collect personal information?

 Sunsuper will generally collect your personal information as much as possible directly from you.
-For example, we collect information about you through your Membership application form, Benefit payment request form and through various other forms.
+For example, we collect information about you through your Membership application form, Benefit payment request form and through various other forms, and when you call us, the call is recorded unless you ask us not to.

 On occasion, we may collect your personal information from publicly available sources of information and from third parties.
 Examples of third parties we may collect your personal information from include: